PranjalKumar09/Servlet-JSP-JDBC/Java-Core/26-java-strings-stringbuffer-builder-wrappers.md

   str.trim();
   S.o.p(str.equals("")+" " +str.empty()); /// false false

-  string class if final cant be exteneded
+  string class if final cant be extended

+  repeat(int) method is also there in string

+Since indexing starts with 0, the maximum value that you can pass to charAt is length-1.

+As per the API documentation for charAt, it throws IndexOutOfBoundsException if you pass an invalid value.